pola-rs/polars-book/docs/user-guide/installation.md

     - gzip

 - `DataFrame` operations:
-  - `dynamic_groupby` - Groupby based on a time window instead of predefined keys.
+  - `dynamic_group_by` - Group by based on a time window instead of predefined keys.
     Also activates rolling window group by operations.
   - `sort_multiple` - Allow sorting a `DataFrame` on multiple columns
   - `rows` - Create `DataFrame` from rows and extract rows from `DataFrames`.